rsarky/helpr/README.md

 # helpr

-> a GitHub App built with [probot](https://github.com/probot/probot) that assigns labels to issues based on the status of the PR associated with it.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that assigns labels to issues based on the status of the PR associated with it.

+## Usage

+Using helpr is pretty straightforward.
+Just install the app on your repository and you are ready to go. :100:

 ## Setup